Algebraic Surfaces in Positive Characteristic: Enriques--Kodaira classification

 \section{Enriques--Kodaira classification}

-We now come to the Kodaira--Enriques classification of surfaces, which has been established by Bombieri and Mumford in \cite{Mumford}, \cite{bm2} and \cite{bm3}.
-So let $S$ be a smooth projective surface of Kodaira dimension $\kappa(S)$.
-We have already seen that in Section \ref{sec:Birational} that
+We now come to the Kodaira--Enriques classification of surfaces.
+In positive characteristic, it is due to Bombieri and Mumford, see \cite{Mumford}, \cite{bm2} and \cite{bm3}.
+Let $S$ be a smooth projective surface of Kodaira dimension $\kappa(S)$.